Melvin--Bonnor and Bertotti--Robinson spacetimes with Baryonic charge: The Mapping

 where $A_{j}$ denotes the spatial components of the gauge potential.
 The term $\rho_{B_{1}}$ corresponds to the standard Skyrme contribution, while the second term, $\rho_{B_{2}}$, is the so-called Callan--Witten contribution \cite{Callan:1983nx}.

-Keeping these standard technical details in mind, we can formulate a first observation that is crucial for the mapping introduced in \cite{Canfora:2026wfi} and that leads to the desired simplification of the GSMT equations.
+Keeping these standard technical details in mind, we can formulate a first observation crucial to the mapping introduced in \cite{Canfora:2026wfi} and leading to the desired simplification of the GSMT equations.
 It is possible to construct a topologically nontrivial ansatz for the Skyrme field for which the Baryonic charge is entirely supported by the Callan--Witten term alone, namely by $\rho_{B_2}\neq 0$, while the standard Skyrme contribution vanishes.
 In this case, the hadronic and electromagnetic degrees of freedom are drastically simplified, which, in turn, greatly facilitates the construction of gravitating configurations carrying nontrivial Baryonic charge.
 In mathematical terms, the following ansatz is considered for the $SU(2)$-valued Skyrme and gauge fields $U$ and $A$

 Following the notation of \cite{Canfora:2026wfi}, the Skyrme profile usually denoted by $\alpha$ is here denoted as $\Psi$.

 It is precisely for this ansatz that the Skyrme and Maxwell equations \eqref{eq:NLSM} simplify to the Klein--Gordon equation and the sourceless Maxwell equations, respectively\footnote{A restriction arises from the low-energy approximation inherent in GSMT.
 This effective description of QCD ceases to be valid once the energy density associated with the hadronic degrees of freedom becomes too large.
 In the present context, this translates into imposing }$^{,\,}$\footnote{To understand the underlying details of this simplification, we refer to \cite{Canfora:2026wfi}.}